joyent/conch-api/docs/modules/Conch::Controller::Relay.md

 ## find\_relay

-Chainable action that looks up the relay by id or serial\_number, stashing the query to get to it in `relay_rs`.
+Chainable action that uses the `relay_id_or_serial_number` provided in the stash (usually via the request URL), and stashes the query to get to it in `relay_rs`.

+The relay must have been registered by the user to continue; otherwise the user must be a system admin.

 ## get